ahmedSohelcu/vim/readme.md

 Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, it is an unknown printer took a galley of type and scrambled it to make a type specimen book.
-It has test not only five centuries, but also the leap into electronic typesetting, remaining essentially unchanged.
-It was popularised in the 1960s with the release of Letrase.
+It has test not only five centuries, but also the leap into electronic typesetting,